victoryosiobe/kingchop/README.md

 **Default**: false.

-**Purpose**: To change the input to lowercase text, resulting in outputting in lowcase format.
+**Purpose**: To change the input to lowercase text, resulting in lowercase output.

 **Value**: It only accepts 2 types of value, true or false.
-With false, no lowcasing is done.
+With false, no lowercasing is done.

 **Usage**: